 In September 2018, the Company received a civil investigative demand ("CID") from the Department of Justice ("DOJ") requesting certain documents and information related to the Company's sales and marketing of NUPLAZID.
-The Company is cooperating with the DOJ's request.
-Responding to the CID will require considerable resources and no assurance can be given as to the timing or outcome of the DOJ's investigation.
+The Company has cooperated with the DOJ's request since that time.
+In October 2020, the DOJ advised the Company that it had concluded its investigation of the Company and would not be taking any further action related to the CID at this time.
+As such, DOJ advised the Company that it does not need to respond further to the CID.